 are charismatic, office cannot simply be derived by way of charisma; it must be grounded by way of the particular features of those ministries performed by officeholders and of the charismata bestowed upon them for those ministries.
-The specific element attaching to the charismata of office is their reference to the entirety of the local church.
-As Wolfhart Pannenberg has emphasized following the Confessio Augustana XTV, the particular task of officeholders consists in being "publicly responsible for the concerns common to all Christians."
-This involves not only representing the congregation, but also serving the congregation as congregation; it involves not only acting in the name of the congregation before God, individual members of the congregation, or the world, but also acting in the name of Christ before the congregation as a whole.
+The specific element attaching to the charismata of office is their reference to the entirety of the local church.^{no} As Wolfhart Pannenberg has emphasized following the Confessio Augustana XIV, the particular task of officeholders consists in being "publicly responsible for the congregation, but also serving the congregation as congregation; it involves not only acting in the name of the congregation before God, individual members of the congregation as a whole.

 For both Ratzinger and Zizioulas, the totality of the congregation cannot be conceived without the unity of office; the one must always be a reference to the whole, for only in this way can the unity of the whole be guaranteed and thus the whole exist precisely as a whole.
-Both Ratzinger and Zizioulas derive their (in part different) understandings of the relationship between the one and the whole from a hierarchical doctrine of the Trinity in which the one is dominant.
-112 By contrast, I have advocated a symmetrical understanding of the relations between the trinitarian persons, which yields a basically collegial understanding of ecclesiastical office of the sort actually attested by the New Testament writings (see, e.g., Phil.
+Both Ratzinger and Zizioulas derive their (in part different) understandings of the relationship between the one and the whole from a hierarchical doctrine of the Trinity in which the one is dominant.112 By contrast, I have advocated a symmetrical understanding of the relations between the trinitarian persons, which yields a basically collegial understanding of ecclesiastical office of the sort actually attested by the New Testament writings (see, e.g., Phil.
 1:1; 1 Tim.
 3:1-4:8; 5:17; Titus 1:5-7113; 1 Pet.
 5:1).
 Each of the various officeholders focuses in a specific way on the whole of the local church, for example, as a preacher or a deacon.
 In 1 Cor.
 14:31, the emphatic threefold naxxzq ("all") is made possible by the >ca0' gva ("one by one").
 Here, too, the "one" stands in correlation to "all."
 Different than Ratzinger and Zizioulas, Paul places the "one" into a linear series of multiple "ones," a situation corresponding to the polycentric structure of the congregation.

-In every officeholder, a certain dimension of the unity of the whole local church comes to expression, and all together are a sign of church unity.
-114 Such a conception of office also makes it fairly easy to agree on a threefold (not trilevel) understanding of office, as proposed by the BEM Document, 115 insofar as all important functions involving the local church as a whole can easily be
+In every officeholder, a certain dimension of the unity of the whole local church comes to expression, and all together are a sign of church unity.114 Such a conception of office also makes it fairly easy to agree on a threefold (not trilevel) understanding of office, as proposed by the BEM Document,115 insofar as all important functions involving the local church as a whole can easily be

-- 110. So, e.g., Althaus, Wahrheit, 508; Ratschow, "Amt," 614, 617ff. - 111.
-Pannenberg, "Okumenisches Amtsverstandnis," 278. - 112.
-See 1.6 and II.
-1.1 above. - 113.
-For a collegial understanding of office in the Pastoral Epistles, see Fee, Timothy, 21ff.
+110. So, e.g., Althaus, Wahrheit, 508; Ratschow, "Amt," 614, 617ff.

+111. Pannenberg, "Okumenisches Amtsverstandnis," 278.

+112. See 1.6 and II.
+1.1 above.

+113. For a collegial understanding of office in the Pastoral Epistles, see Fee, Timothy, 21ff.